Constitutional Concepts: Crossfire Discussion

 - What "implicit" powers should the national government have to wage the War on Terrorism?

-- Are there areas that you believe the federal government should be more powerful?
+- Are there areas which you believe the federal government should be more powerful?

 - Should health care be a national or state responsibility?